-In the case of small group rates where a trend factor is filed and approved, the Average Current Rate PMPM should reflect the latest approved rate.
+In the case of small group rates where a trend factor is

+filed and approved, the Average Current Rate PMPM should reflect the latest approved rate, or the rates that are currently under review by the applicable regulatory agency, or are anticipated to be submitted.
 For example, assume the current rates were filed for effective dates between January and December with a quarterly trend factor.
 The current rates that should be entered in the rate filing would be the rates with effective dates October through December.